Ananddubey01/Students-alcohol-consumption-and-their-grades-prediction-ML-model/README.md

 Student's alcohol consumption is a serious problem accross the globe.
 In that situation Kaggle came up with the dataset of predicting the cases.

-About the dataset:

-It contains 2 file - train.csv and test.csv These files holds data for 173 countries and daywise confirmed cases and fatalties of total 70 days.
-Also, these details are specified province region wise.

 Now, firstly I started with feature engineering.

     There were no null values for Province_Region hence no need for data cleaning.